Last Updated: August 12, 2022

 Many people think that just having a decent grasp of language and vocabulary is enough to be an editor or proofreader.
 For the most part, being effective at editing and proofreading starts with having a good grasp of language and vocabulary, yes, that's true - but there are most definitely others things as well that make an editor or proofreader effective and desirable at their craft.

-Things like having an understanding of proofreading and revision symbols and techniques; degrees, or some kind of certificate or credential in the language in which you are editing or proofreading; an understanding of tone and voice and the ability to revise, edit, and check a text without changing these things (unless requested to by the author); and, very importantly, direct documented (or otherwise believable) experience with editing and proofreading.
-While none of these things are absolutely required to get started (pretty much anyone can bill themselves as an editor or a proofreader if they want to, but it doesn't always mean they are the best, or even necessarily any good at all), they will make you a more desirable editor and/or proofreader when looking for editing and proofreading jobs.
+Things like having an understanding of recognized revision symbols and techniques; degrees, or some kind of certificate or credential in the language in which you are editing or proofreading; an understanding of tone and voice and the ability to revise, edit, and check a text without changing these things (unless requested to do so by the author); and, very importantly, direct documented (or otherwise believable) experience with editing and proofreading.
+While none of these things are absolutely required to get started, they will make you a more desirable editor and/or proofreader when looking for editing and proofreading jobs.
+Pretty much anyone can bill themselves as an "Editor" or a "Proofreader" if they want to, but it doesn't always mean they are the best, or even necessarily any good at what they do.
 Having an understanding of and an eye for layout, formatting, and how publications are put together will also help you when seeking editing and proofreading jobs.

 International K-12 Educator,